Cryptocurrency & Blockchain: Hype or the New Reality? (Part 2)

 Crypto wallets consist of two random strings of characters.
 The first identifies your account on the public blockchain, making it a username of sorts.
 The second is your “private key” — a password that must be inputted before any transaction to ensure that you are the only one who can use your account.
 Experts generally advise keeping your private key a secret to limit unauthorized use of your account.

-Once you have a wallet, you need to choose an “exchange” to facilitate your crypto purchase.
+Once you have a wallet, you need to choose a “cryptocurrency exchange” to facilitate your crypto purchase.

 An exchange is like your cryptocurrency trading site — a place where you can buy, sell and trade digital currencies.
 Many exchanges are online sites, but some can also be brick-and-mortar locations.